seralexeev/xrabbit.dev/README.md

 id: 22
 date: 25-05-2025
 media:
-  - media/22-1.jpg
+  - 22-1.jpg
 ```

-At first I thought of powering the rpi directly from gpio 2 or 4 but decided not to do it to avoid burning it accidentally.
+At first I thought about powering the rpi directly from gpio 2 or 4 but decided not to do it so I don't fry it by accident.
 In the end I took a step-down regulator polou 5V D24V90F5 and soldered a usbc cable to connect them.
 Maybe this could also be done a bit neater.

 ---